alphagov/government-service-design-manual/service-manual/technology/code-of-practice.md

 Further information can be found in [our blog post about red lines](https://gds.blog.gov.uk/2014/02/26/red-lines-for-it-procurement/).

 However, there will always be exceptions to these red lines and we are pragmatic, where there is genuine need.
-If you have any doubt please contact GDS on gdsapprovals@digital.cabinet-office.gov.uk.
+If you have any doubt please contact GDS at [gdsapprovals@digital.cabinet-office.gov.uk](mailto:gdsapprovals@digital.cabinet-office.gov.uk).